malcprentice/malcprentice.github.io/Invention-CiteVideo.md

     * SECOND name is family name of there are two
     * Khodabandeh, S. (**NOT** Shervin, K.)
 * Don't forget burasage
-* Are they not using their real name?
-WAnt to cite a whole channel? or some other problem?
+* Want to cite a whole channel?
+Some other complication?
 Try these more detailed instructions: https://www.easybib.com/guides/citation-guides/apa-format/youtube-video/